X restricts access to jailed Istanbul mayor's account under court order but challenges decision

 Despite his detention, Imamoglu had remained active on social media.

-Supporters criticized the restriction as an assault attack on free speech in Turkey.
-They showed solidarity with the mayor by replacing their profile pictures with that of Imamoglu.
+Supporters criticized the restriction as an assault on free speech in Turkey.
+They showed solidarity with the mayor by replacing their profile pictures with Imamoglu's image.